 I do—my hon.
 Friend has got this right.
 We can all help with that.
 I will not claim responsibility for the improvement in PIP, but I think that all of us who have worked with the Department and the Secretary of State to do that can claim some responsibility for the improvement in the process.
 We need to do more to make that work.

 With those remarks, Dame Cheryl, I will sit down and allow the debate to move on before anyone else intervenes at length.

 It is a pleasure to serve under your chairmanship, Dame Cheryl.
-I apologise in advance that, because I have some parliamentary business to attend to, I may not be able to stay for the winding-up speeches.
+I apologise in advance, because I have some parliamentary business to attend to, so I may not be able to stay for the winding-up speeches.

 I pay tribute to my hon.
 Friend the Member for Canterbury (Rosie Duffield) for introducing such an important debate.
 The points that have been made have been both interesting and troubling.
 I say that because, while I understand the facts and figures presented, the reality experienced in my constituency is very different.
 I will tell some of the stories that constituents of mine have shared with me, giving first names but not surnames.

 I was approached by a constituent called Hugh, who has T-cell psoriasis in his hands and feet.
 He struggles to dress himself without great discomfort, and when I met him he could not lift a cup of coffee with both hands.
 Walking can be difficult for him.
 He was found to be fit for work.

 Gloria is 71 years old, with arthritis in her legs.
 She lives on the second floor of a building with no lift and struggles with stairs.
 She lives with a grown-up son who has learning difficulties—although he has a job.
 With regard to her housing, she was told that she cannot be moved to any higher band as her son works, so they consider him to live independently.